-The Outreach Team will continue to support the BPU through EE Marketing Working Group and by coordinating new messaging or website updates regarding any remaining utility program information.
-This includes:

-- Content updates and maintenance of Transition Landing Page and Frequently Asked Questions in both English and Spanish; - Content and presentation slides for the BPU and Outreach Team around transition; and - Webinars to partner organizations about the transition.
+The Outreach Team will continue to support the BPU through the EE Marketing Working Group by coordinating new messaging and website updates.
+This will include content updates and maintenance of the Transition Landing Page and Frequently Asked Questions, all in both English and Spanish.